VictorMello1993/MaratonaDiscovery/README-ENUS.md

 <p>App built whose purpose is to review front-end (HTML, CSS e JS) knowledges teached on Maratona Discovery,
      promoted by <a href="https://rocketseat.com.br/">Rocketseat</a>.
 It's about a finnance app which simply calculates how much you earned (incomes), and how much you spent (expenses).
      Because it's a simple app, there was no need to implement back-end to storage data on a database server, for example, saving the performance.
-Thus, all data are stored in the browser's memory (Local Storage) directly.
+Thus, all data is stored in the browser's memory (Local Storage) directly.
 </p>

 ---